 So what’s your story?
 How are you going to share it?
 How are you going to change?
 It takes one foot in front of the other.
 Wake up a half an hour earlier and focus.
 Write down your goals.
 Write down your goal for every single day.
 Then write down your one month goal.
 Three months goal, one year goal, three year goal.
 You gotta visualize clearly what you want.

 I never knew what I wanted.
 I was just talking in generalities.
 I want to be a rockstar.
 I want to be a leader.
 I want to be a writer.
 I want to be a poet.
 But it wasn’t specific and I didn’t have a timeframe.
 You got to get that stuff down on paper.
 Just the act of writing it down, solidifies it in your mind.
 It helps you remember your goals.
-It helps your goals come true.
+It helps your goals come true, whether you want to be a network marketing superstar, SEO expert, reputation manager, or stock market mastermind.

 If you look at your notepad every day and write something down, write your goals for the day and do the hardest task first.
 Turn off the TV.
 If you’re watching four hours of TV a day, cut it down to two hours a day.
 Then in a couple months, cut it down to one hour a day.
 If you’re on Facebook three hours a day, break it down to one.
 Take all that stuff down.
 All the externals reduce them.